Stock Number: 65095

 Stock Number: 41480

-Unidentified stoloniferous species with erect arched leaves striped and margined with brilliant white.
+Unidentified stoloniferous species (perhaps D. tasmanica?) with erect arched leaves striped and margined with brilliant white.
 Slim wands hold nodding lilac blossoms.
 Striking specimen for full light.
-Does not closely clump like D. caerulea (perhaps D. tasmanica?).
 Does well as an indoor house plant.

 Stock Number: 58452

 Handsome "Brazilian Plume" produces many flower heads which resemble miniature "King's Crown" clusters.
-Upright Justicia like stems support outarching lateral branches with pairs of soft leaves over which strings of bubble gum pink cushions sit.
+Upright Justicia like stems support outarching lateral branches with pairs of soft leaves over which strings of bubble gum pink cushions of blossoms pertly sit.
+Excellent for those not having enough room fr the...

 Stock Number: 88642